-ATLANTA-Catholic church officials suppressed reports of abuse by a priest in northwest Georgia and failed to inform the community of the danger he posed, according to a lawsuit filed Thursday.
+ATLANTA - Catholic church officials suppressed reports of abuse by a Dalton priest and failed to inform the community of the danger he posed, according to a lawsuit filed Thursday.

 The lawsuit, filed by a man identified under a pseudonym, Phillip Doe, says he was an altar boy at Saint Joseph's Catholic Church in Dalton from age 12 to 15 and that he was sexually molested by priest John Douglas Edwards from 1976 to 1978.